 4. Laid back positions

-It’s important to be comfortable when you’re breastfeeding, and this position certainly helps!
+It’s important to be comfortable when you’re breastfeeding, and laid back nursing certainly helps!
 If you’re wanting to lay down during a nursing session, cradle your baby in the arm on the same side as the nursing breast, using good care to support their neck.
 You can also prop yourself up with a pillow to help get a good angle.
+This breastfeeding position is also referred to as biological nursing.

 5. Side Lying